tatumio/tatum-php/docs/Api/TransactionApi.md

 <h4>1 credit per API call.</h4>

-<p>Finds transactions for all accounts with the given reference.</p>
+Finds transactions for all accounts with the given reference.

 ### Example